 — she made bad jokes.
 She woke people up with stupid jutsu that hurt and gave you certain morning…issues.
 She had bad taste in music, and bad taste in clothes.
 Her fighting…

-Well, her fighting was fairly impressive.
+Well, her fighting was impressive.
 But Sousuke had seen better.

 Of course he’d seen better.

 And… well, she was just annoying!
-With her perfect dark hair and golden eyes.
+With her perfect silver hair and grey eyes.
 Plus she was a rookie.
 Rookies were always irritating.
 It was a rookie state of being.